-The movement in the fair value of derivative financial instruments is included in the income statement as 'Net gain/(loss) from financial instruments at fair value through profit or loss'.
+The movement in the fair value of derivative financial instruments is included in the income statement as 'Net gain/ (loss) from financial instruments at fair value through profit or loss'.

-As outlined in Note 1, the Banking Group has applied the NZ IAS 39 hedge accounting requirements for the year ended 31 March 2021.
-From 1 April 2021, hedge accounting requirements under NZ IFRS 9 will be applied.
+As outlined in Note 1, the Banking Group has applied the NZ IAS 39 hedge accounting requirements for the year ended 31 March 2022.